Ketorolac

-Ketorolac, sold under the brand name Toradol, Acular and Sprix, among others, is a nonsteroidal anti-inflammatory drug (NSAID) used to treat pain.
-Specifically it is recommended for moderate to severe pain.
-Recommended duration of treatment is less than six days, and in Switzerland not more than seven days (parenterally two days).
-It is used by mouth, by nose, by injection into a vein or muscle, and as eye drops.
+Ketorolac, sold under the brand names Toradol, Acular and Sprix, among others, is a nonsteroidal anti-inflammatory drug (NSAID) used for the short-term treatment of moderate to severe pain.
+Its use is generally limited to no more than five days because extended treatment increases the risk of serious adverse effects.
+It can be taken by mouth, by nose, by injection into a vein or muscle, and as eye drops.
 Effects begin within an hour and last for up to eight hours.
 Ketorolac also has antipyretic (fever-reducing) properties.

 Common side effects include sleepiness, dizziness, abdominal pain, swelling, and nausea.
 Serious side effects may include stomach bleeding, kidney failure, heart attacks, bronchospasm, heart failure, and anaphylaxis.
 Use is not recommended during the last part of pregnancy or during breastfeeding.
 Ketorolac works by blocking cyclooxygenase 1 and 2 (COX1 and COX2), thereby decreasing production of prostaglandins.

 Ketorolac was patented in 1976 and approved for medical use in 1989.
 It is available as a generic medication.
-In 2023, it was the 228th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
+In 2023, it was the 228th most commonly prescribed medication in the United States, with more than one million prescriptions.

 Due to a series of deaths due to gastrointestinal bleeding and kidney failure, ketorolac as a pain medication was removed from the German market in 1993.
-When ketorolac was introduced into Germany, it was often used as an opioid replacement in pain therapy because its side effects were perceived as much less severe, it did not produce any dependence, and a dose was effective for 7–8 hours compared to morphine with 3–4 hours.
+When ketorolac was introduced into Germany, it was often used as an opioid replacement in pain therapy because its side effects were perceived as much less severe, it did not produce any dependence, and a dose was effective for 7–8 hours, compared to morphine's 3–4 hours.
 As a very potent prostaglandin inhibitor, ketorolac diminishes the kidney's own defenses against vasoconstriction-related effects, e.g. during blood loss or high endogenous catecholamine levels.